 Legitimate Uses

-• Load Balancing: Distributing network traffic by pretending packets are from different sources.
+- Load Balancing: Distributing network traffic can involve pretending that packets originate from different sources.

 Malicious Uses

-• Bypassing Security: Malicious actors can use spoofed IP addresses to bypass security measures and gain unauthorized access.
+- Bypassing Security: Malicious actors use spoofed IP addresses to bypass security measures and gain unauthorized access.

-• Launching Attacks: It can be used to conduct Denial-of-Service (DoS) attacks, where multiple spoofed packets overwhelm a target system.
+- Launching Attacks: Attackers can conduct Denial-of-Service (DoS) attacks, where multiple spoofed packets overwhelm a target system.

 How to Spoof an IP Address